Species: Pacific Sardine (Sardinops sagax)

 The salt stung my eyes, and the bracing wind dried them out.
 I was sick to my stomach, but the sun helped.
-I donned sunglasses and caught yet another rockfish.
+I donned the practically disposable sunglasses I buy in bulk on Amazon or at Walmart and caught yet another rockfish.

 The boat was pleasant, but staring into the water with salt spray and flecks of fish blood flying around, blazing sun, and whipping wind makes your eyes much more tired than a day on the shore.

 When the boat docked back in its slip, Ben and I took to chasing silver flashes in the marina.

 As we hooked anchovies one after the next, I noticed one fish that looked different.
 While the anchovies looked silver in the brackish water, this fish was blue.
 I tried placing my bait in its path, but the rhythmic dancing of the school was choreographed to avoid my hooks then surround them, so the odds of getting that one blue fish to bite were small.